DailyInvestors/Network_Repairs/UltimateSpy/✨README.md

 🛑 To stop our agent, we have a built in control.
 The control follows as:

 Step 1.
 Find it's Process ID.

 ps aux | grep system_monitoring_agent.py | grep -v grep

 Step 2.
-Now we must stop the Process. sudo kill <PID>
+Now we must stop this Process "PID".

+sudo kill <PID>